 - a) To report to the Board on general policy concerning Sustainability and Good Corporate Governance, ensuring the adoption and effective application of best practices, both those which are compulsory and those that are in line with generally accepted recommendations.
-To this end, the Committee shall be responsible for the following functions: - (i) To submit to the Board the initiatives and proposals it deems appropriate and provide information on proposals submitted to the Board and information the Company releases to shareholders annually regarding these issues. - (ii) Assess and periodically review the Company's corporate governance system and the Company's environmental and social policy to ensure that they fulfil their mission of promoting the corporate interest and take into account, as appropriate, the legitimate interests of other stakeholders. - (iii) Oversee the application of the general policy for reporting economic-financial, non-financial and corporate information, reporting to shareholders and investors, proxy advisors and other stakeholders.
-Oversight of the way in which the Company communicates with and relates to small and medium sized shareholders. - (iv) See to it that the Company's practices in environmental and social matters are aligned with the set strategy and policies. - (v) To oversee and assess the processes of liaising with different stakeholders.
+To this end, the Committee shall be responsible for the following functions: - (i) To submit to the Board the initiatives and proposals it deems appropriate and provide information on proposals submitted to the Board and information the Company releases to shareholders annually regarding these issues. - (ii) To assess and periodically review the Company's corporate governance system and the Company's environmental and social policy to ensure that they fulfil their mission of promoting the corporate interest and take into account, as appropriate, the legitimate interests of other stakeholders. - (iii) To oversee the application of the general policy for reporting economic-financial, non-financial and corporate information, reporting to shareholders and investors, proxy advisers and other stakeholders.
+The way in which the Company communicates with and relates to small and medium sized shareholders will also be overseen. - (iv) To see to it that the Company's practices in environmental and social matters are aligned with the set strategy and policies. - (v) To oversee and assess the processes of liaising with different stakeholders.